ehForwarderBot/ehForwarderBot/docs/API/message.rst

 Quoting a previous message (targeted message)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Information in this part should be retrieved from recorded historical data.
+Data of the quoted message SHOULD be retrieved from recorded historical data.
 :attr:`.Message.deliver_to` is not required for quoted message, and
 complete data is not required here.
 For details, see :attr:`.Message.target`.

+You MAY use the :meth:`.Channel.get_message` method to get the message object
+from the sending channel, but this might not always be possible depending on
+the implementation of the channel.

 .. code-block:: python